 Warren-Sipe House (Virginia Quilt Museum)

 301 S. Main St. Harrisonburg, VA 22801

 Trails sign on North Main Street between Franklin Street and Ash Tree Lane in Harrisonburg - in front of the Virginia Quilt Museum.
 This was the home of Edward T.H.
-Warren, a Harrisonburg attorney, who went to war early and fought in most of the famous battles in the East until he was killed at the Wilderness in 1864.
-The structure was used as a hospital following the battle of Gettysburg in 1863.
-Today, the historic home is open to the public as the Virginia Quilt Museum with a gallery of Civil War era quilts and the stories of the women who made them.
-The museum also highlights the importance of quilting in society with contemporary and historic exhibits throughout the year.
+Warren, a Harrisonburg attorney and descendant of Thomas Harrison, the founder of Harrisonburg.
+Warren went to war early and fought in most of the famous battles in the East until he was killed at the Wilderness in 1864.
+The structure was used as a hospital following the battle of Gettysburg in 1863 and it was here that Stonewall Jackson’s “Boy General”, Joseph Latimer, died.
+Today, the historic home is open to the public as the Virginia Quilt Museum and interprets the history of the building.
+The museum also highlights the importance of quilting in society with contemporary and historic quilt exhibits throughout the year.

 Court Square & Springhouse (Rockingham County Courthouse)

 Trails sign on Court Square in historic downtown Harrisonburg at the corner of North Main Street - The courthouse grounds were used as a prison pen following the first battle of Winchester in 1862.
 Soldiers and townsfolk quenched their thirst at the springhouse in the southwestern corner.
 Elder John Kline was a Dunker (Brethren) minister farmer of the Broadway area who was imprisoned in the second floor jury room of the Rockingham County Courthouse April 5, 1862.
 During Elder Kline's 13 day stay in the courthouse, he wrote the refrain to what has been known as "The Prisoner's Song":